quantiacs/documentation/en/source/theory/theoretical_basis.md

 ![sp500](./pictures/SnP500.PNG)

-Despite the growth, the Sharpe ratio of S&P500 is less than 1.
-One of the main reason - periodic financial crises.
-There are some of them:

--   1987 year.
-"Black Monday."
-The Dow Jones Index fell 22.6% in the United States.
-The reason is the massive outflow of investors from regional markets.
+Unfortunately, periodic financial crises occur:

+-   1987, the Black Monday.

--   2000-2003.
-The Crash of the Dotcoms.
-The crisis caused by the massive investment of money in Internet projects.
+-   2000-2003, The Crash of the Dotcoms.

--   2007--2008.
-Great Recession.
-The combination of banks unable to provide funds to businesses, and homeowners paying down debt rather than borrowing and spending, resulted in the Great Recession that began in the U.S. officially in December 2007 and lasted until June 2009, thus extending over 19 months.
+-   2007-2008. the Financial Crisis.

 The consequences of crises are visible on the chart and appear as market drops of up to 30%.
-It is dangerous to think that the crisis is horror stories from the past.
-The beginning of 2020 is marked by the fall of the economy caused by Coronavirus.
+It is dangerous to think that crises are horror stories from the past.

-**Neutralization**

 We can exclude the market influence by balancing long/short positions for our algorithm.
-So, it will be a market-neutral.
+So, it will be a market-neutral algo.
 The neutralization could be done for the whole market or each industry (or smaller group).
 Mathematically, market neutralization is elementary.

 Say, we a have a vector of **weights<sub>i</sub>** for i day, given by the algorithm.
-In order to make the algorithm a market-neutral, one needs to apply the following equation for each day:
+In order to make the algorithm a market-neutral one, it is enough to apply the following equation for each day:

 **neutralized\_weights<sub>i</sub>** = **weights<sub>i</sub>** - mean(**weights<sub>i</sub>**).